Hierarchical Strategic Decision-Making in Layered Mobility Systems: Mobility Interactions as a Stackelberg Game

-According to \cref{def:Lower-Level Equilibrium}, the equilibrium flow can be formulated as a Variational Inequality~\cite{dafermos1980traffic}, and can be obtained by the following optimization problem:

 In the objective function \eqref{eq:LL_obj}, for the multi-class traveler setting, we retain the Beckmann potential term and convert the monetary costs into time units using the value of time for each user group.
-Furthermore, $f^\request_\paths \in \nonnegativenumbers$ represents the flow of request $r$ choosing a path $p\in\mathcal P_r$; $\requestnumber_\request$ denotes the number of requests $r$; and $\delta_{e}^p$ is a binary indicator equal to 1 if edge $e$ is contained in path $\paths$, and 0 otherwise.
-Constraint \eqref{eq:LL_flow_conservation} enforces flow conservation, ensuring that the demand associated with each request is fully allocated across feasible paths.
-Constraints \eqref{eq:LL_edge_flow_by_group} and \eqref{eq:LL_edge_total_flow} define the edge flows for each user group and the total edge flows aggregated across all groups, respectively.
+Furthermore, $f^\request_\paths \in \nonnegativenumbers$ represents the flow of request $r$ choosing a path $p\in\mathcal P_r$; $\requestnumber_\request$ denotes the number of requests $r$; Constraint \eqref{eq:LL_flow_conservation} enforces flow conservation, ensuring that the demand associated with each request is fully allocated across feasible paths.
+Constraints \eqref{eq:LL_edge_flow_by_group} and \eqref{eq:LL_edge_total_flow} define the edge flows for each traveler group and the total edge flows aggregated across all groups, respectively.